xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 6 - BPU is the chip that optimize decisions (if, for, function calls , jumps etc...);
 7 - LSU is the chip that manage load/store from memory.
 7.1 - L$ is the store of what is inside the L1 cache;
-8 - "Decode" is the chip that decode the binary instructions to actual CPU comands;
+8 - "Decode" is the chip that decode the binary instructions to actual CPU commands;
 9 - "Schdlr" means scheduler and is the chip that organize everything.

 ![Core](core.png "Core")